shl2019/Music-Synthesizer/README.md

     }
 ```

 Thus, when the period changes, the frequency will change accordingly.
 So we can hear a twisted sin wave when rotating the stick offset.

-Square wave：
+Square wave:

 ```
 int32_t generateSquareWave(){